matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ### Transfering tokens inside zkSync

-Please note that for now unlike Ethereum, zkSync does not support native transfers, i.e. the `value` field of all transactions is equal to `0`.
-All the token transfers are done through ERC20 `transfer` function call.
+Please note that for now, unlike Ethereum, zkSync does not support native transfers, i.e. the `value` field of all transactions is equal to `0`.
+All the token transfers are done through ERC20 `transfer` function calls.

-But for convenience, `Wallet` object has `transfer` method, which can transfer any `ERC20` tokens.
+But for convenience, the `Wallet` class has `transfer` method, which can transfer any `ERC20` tokens.

 ```typescript
 async transfer(tx: {